 The Puget Sound Clean Air Agency estimates that heating a home with a correctly-operated US EPA-certified wood stove results in the emission of 97 lbs of PM2.5 annually.
 According to the Australian Air Quality Group, this makes the average wood stove 2,200 gasoline-fueled passenger cars.

-the California Air Resources Board, wood stoves and fireplaces contributed an average of 50.4 tons a day of PM2.5 in the state in 2012, compared to 43.07 tons for all motor vehicles on the road combined — passenger cars, diesels, heavy-duty trucks, RVs, commercial and municipal buses, school buses, etc.
+the California Air Resources Board, wood stoves and fireplaces contributed an average of 50.4 tons a day of PM2.5 in the state in 2012, compared to 43.07 tons from the exhaust of all motor vehicles on the road combined — passenger cars, heavy-duty trucks, RVs, commercial and municipal buses, school buses, etc.

 While in the atmosphere, some of the toxins in wood smoke chemically change and may become even more harmful.
-Some also contribute to ozone formation, worsening air pollution.
+Some also contribute to ozone formation.

 Wood burning also emits short-lived climate pollutants such as black carbon, brown carbon, methane and carbon monoxide, and levels of atmospheric CO2 during the immediate crucial time frame when controlling CO2 emissions matters most.